mancykokms/mancykokms.github.io/README.md

 ### **Hong Kong University of Science and Technology (HKUST)**
 **BEng in Computer Engineering**
-Extended Major in Artificial Intelligence
+Extended Major in Artificial Intelligence · Minor in Big Data Technology
-*2024 – Present (Year 2)*
+*2024 – Present (Year 3)*

 ---